motelangela07/AppLearn/README.md

 ![8](https://github.com/user-attachments/assets/f3446bd5-fbdd-4df4-816c-f228849027f1)

 **Description:** The application interface highlights an "Educational Clips" section focused on time management.
 This section includes video content, with titles and thumbnails each.
-The interface also includes a play button and video duration, indicating that users can easily access and watch these educational clips directly within an application.
-Users can also modify the video quality based on preference, and can also fullscreen the video.
+The interface also includes a play button and video duration alongside the speaker icon for mute and unmute sound, indicating that users can easily access and watch these educational clips directly within an application.
+Users can also modify the speed of the video and can also fully screen the video based on preference.

 ![11](https://github.com/user-attachments/assets/a51c4796-21ab-44f7-835e-9f118034c193)